sigmasin/OriDERandomizer/README.txt

 Alt+P:              Display current skill tree and shard progress

+Difficulty Guide

+Not sure what to play?
+Here is a description of some common presets:

+Casual: For people who have not speedrun the game.
+The only glitch that may be required is breaking charge flame walls with stomp.
+Damage boosting may be required, but the maximum damage taken will be 2.
+Standard: For people who have run All Skills.
+It is assumed that all tricks used in the All Skills run are known.
+Damage boosting may be required, but the maximum damage taken will be 2.
+Double bashing is not required.
+Expert: For people who have played a fair amount of the randomizer.
+Tricks involving out-of-the-box uses of abilities may be required.
+Damage boosting may be required, but every spike patch can be crossed with only a single instance of damage.
+Double bashing may be required.
+Master: For people who want to struggle.
+Everything except going OOB or using TA is fair game.
+Paths requiring triple jump may be required.
+Extended damage boosting with ultra defense may be required.
+Only one of bash or stomp is guaranteed to be on the right side.

 CHAOS MODE?

 I recommend just trying it out once before reading this section.
 Alt+C toggles it on and off -- when toggling off, all effects will be removed immediately.